Rohan-Vij/remote_keylogger/README.md

 6. You're done!
 Try typing a few letters on the target machine and see if the `logs.log` file on the server also updates!

 ### But why?
 Creating a keylogger, or any malicious program, on Python is not optimal.
 Since Python is an interpreted language, your target also must have the Python interpreter installed.
-If you *really* wanted to make a viable keylogger, you would program it in a language like C++ or Java, as they are compilied languages.
+If you *really* wanted to make a viable keylogger, you would program it in a language like C++ or Java, as they are compiled languages.
 This project was just a fun utilization of the `pynput`, `socket`, and `logging` packages.

 ### To do